 It’s important to advise your PCP whenever you do receive express care or emergency treatment so the information can be included in your medical records.

 The next step is to make an appointment.
 Be sure to share your questions, concerns, and expectations with the doctor and staff.
-Then, you can make a decision if the doctor is a good fit for you.
+Then, you can decide if the doctor is a good fit for you.

-UPMC has nearly 200 primary care offices located in western Pennsylvania and from Erie and Altoona.
-You can find a highly-skilled primary care provider near your home or workplace by visiting UPMC Find a Doctor.
+UPMC has nearly 200 primary care offices located in western Pennsylvania.
+You can find a highly skilled primary care provider near your home or workplace by visiting UPMC Find a Doctor.